24. South of Spain & Morocco

 Day 8.
 Tangier - Costa del Sol (Ferry) (145 km)

-Time to head back to Spain.
-After breakfast we'll take the ferry back to Tarifa or Algeciras, in Spain.
-There bus picks us up at the port and after another hour we are in Marbella or Torremolinos.
+It's time to head back to Spain.
+After breakfast, we'll take the ferry back to Tarifa, or Algeciras, in Spain.
+The bus picks us up at the port, and after another hour, we are in Marbella or Torremolinos.
 Accommodation and dinner later.
 Enjoy the second half of the day at Costa del Sol.

 Dinner and night on Costa del Sol.